detekt/detekt/docs/pages/gettingstarted/groovydsl.md

         "src/main/kotlin",
         "gensrc/main/kotlin"
     )
-    parallel = false                                      // Runs detekt in parallel.
+    parallel = false                                      // Builds the AST in parallel.
+Rules are always executed in parallel.
 Can lead to speedups in larger projects. `false` by default. config = files("path/to/config.yml")                  // Define the detekt configuration(s) you want to use.
 Defaults to the default detekt configuration. baseline = file("path/to/baseline.xml")               // Specifying a baseline file.
 All findings stored in this file in subsequent runs of detekt. filters = ''                                          // Regular expression of paths that should be excluded separated by `;` or `,`.